joaoeira/online_resume/_posts/2017-07-7-irrationalityisintheeyeofthebeholder.md

 tags: [Rationality, Ideas]
 ---

-{% marginnote "margin-note-id" "Random thought when drinking" %}
+{% sidenote "margin-note-id" "Random thought when drinking" %}

 What does it mean for a behavior or choice to be irrational?